ceskyDJ/its-project/README.md

 - Click on "Save".
 - It closes the dialog windows and immediately sets the Tool as "Published".
 It should not do that, because some date in the future was specified for this event.

+### Different behavior for each select input field in Edit Method form's Relations tab

+- Log in as user with admin privileges ("itsadmin" for example).
+- Open edit form for some Method
+- Go to Relations tab
+- Try to find something in "Related Methods" input field, it isn't working (at least for me)
+- Try to find something in "Tools" input field, it starts searching after typing the first character
+- Try to find something in "Test Case or Verification and Validation activity", it shows a result without typing anything.
+You just click into the field and Test Case is shown

+In Add Tool form's Relations tab is similar situation.
+Selecting Standards doesn't work at all.